Zggis/dobby/README.md

 #### Docker Desktop
 To install Dobby on Docker desktop you can pull the latest image from dockerhub: https://hub.docker.com/r/zggis/dobby
 #### Windows
 You can run Dobby as a Java program from command prompt.
+Java JRE 11 required.
 Grab the latest JAR and run:
 ```
 $ java -jar -Dspring.profiles.active=local dobby.jar --media.dir=C:/temp
 ```